rudrodip/rudrodip/README.md

 ### Recent projects

+- [leapflow](https://leapflow.tech) - building AI agent for workflow automation as one of the founding engineers
 - [ytranscript](https://github.com/rudrodip/ytranscript) - rust crate for getting transcript of a youtube video
 - [askitty](https://github.com/rudrodip/askitty) - cli tool for interacting with generative ai built in rust
 - [SolToken](https://github.com/rudrodip/soltoken) - Exercise project for demonstrating token creation and minting in solana blockchain